Monuments in the United States to Nazi collaborators: Monuments to French collaborators

 Unlike other Nazi collaborators, Pétain is unique insofar as nearly all monuments to him were created before he collaborated with Nazis, as a result of his World War I activities.
-France renamed all streets that were named after him by 2011, and plans to honour him were reversed by French president Emmanuel Macron in 2018, after a public outcry.
+France renamed all streets that were named after him by 2011, and plans to honour him by French president Emmanuel Macron were reversed in 2018, after a public outcry.

-New Jersey monument to Belarusian collaborators
+Monument to Belarusian collaborators

 There is a monument with the words "those who fought for freedom and independence of Byelorussia" in South River, New Jersey.
 It is located on a hill behind the St. Euphrosynia Belarusian Orthodox Church.
-The monument has the seal of the Belarusian Central Council (Nazi puppet government, seeking freedom from the USSR) on it.
+The monument has the seal of the Belarusian Central Council (Nazi puppet government) on it.

 Monuments to Ukrainian collaborators

-Wisconsin
+There are two monuments in the US to two Ukrainian nationalists, Stepan Bandera and Roman Shukhevych, who collaborated with the Nazis.
+Bandera was a leader of Organization of Ukrainian Nationalists who collaborated with the Nazis in 1941 before being imprisoned by them and again in 1944 after his release.
+Shukhevych was one of the leaders of the Ukrainian Insurgent Army, which took part in the massacres of Poles in Volhynia and Eastern Galicia, and one of the commanders of Nachtigall Battalion, Hauptmann of the German Schutzmannschaft 201 auxiliary police battalion, which participated in the Lviv pogroms against Jews.

-A Ukrainian Youth Association in Baraboo near Wisconsin Dells has monuments to two Ukrainian Nazi collaborators, Stepan Bandera and Roman Shukhevych.
-Bandera was a leader of Organization of Ukrainian Nationalists and a Nazi collaborator.
-Shukhevych was one of the leaders of the Ukrainian Insurgent Army that massacred thousands of Jews and tens of thousands of Polish civilians.
-He was also one of the commanders of Nachtigall Battalion, Hauptmann of the German Schutzmannschaft 201 auxiliary police battalion.
+A Ukrainian Youth Association in Baraboo near Wisconsin Dells has monuments to Stepan Bandera and Roman Shukhevych.
 The location made news in 2018 when a photograph of youths doing Nazi salutes circulated online.